 When you’re the trusted engineering firm a developer has used for years, your website barely matters.
 They know you, trust you, and have seen your work firsthand.

-But when you’re competing for a new client, entering a relationship where you’re not the obvious choice, or being recommended by an architect to someone who’s never heard of you, your website suddenly matters a lot.
+However, when you are competing for a new client, entering a relationship where you are not the obvious choice, or being recommended by an architect to someone unfamiliar with your firm, your website becomes significantly more important.

 Developers Google your firm before returning calls.
 Building owners click links from referral emails.
-Procurement officers review your website while evaluating RFP responses.
+Procurement officers review your website as they evaluate RFP responses.

-In these moments, your website either reinforces the referral or raises doubt.
-A professional online presence makes the architect look smart for recommending you.
+At these moments, your website either reinforces the referral or raises doubt.
+A credible online profile makes the architect look smart for recommending you.
 A dated or incomplete site makes them hesitate.

 Moving Upmarket to Larger Project Values